Alpheus S. Williams: Civil War

 In the Battle of Gettysburg, Williams's division arrived on the battlefield late in the afternoon of July 1, 1863, and occupied Benner's Hill, east of the town of Gettysburg.
 On July 2, the XII Corps took up positions on Culp's Hill, the right flank of the Union line.
 At this point, due to a command misunderstanding, Henry Slocum believed that he was in command of the "Right Wing" of the army, consisting of the XI and XII Corps.
 Therefore, Williams assumed temporary command of the XII Corps and controlled it for the rest of the battle.
 Brig.
 Gen. Thomas Ruger took command of Williams' division.

 On the afternoon of July 2, a massive attack by Lt.
 Gen. James Longstreet on the Union's left flank caused army commander Maj.
 Gen. George G. Meade to order Williams to transfer his entire corps to reinforce the left, in the vicinity of Little Round Top.
 Williams convinced Meade of the importance of Culp's Hill and managed to retain one brigade, under Greene, in their defensive positions.
 In an heroic defense, Greene and his brigade withstood the assault of Maj.
 Gen. Edward "Allegheny" Johnson's Confederate division (the "Stonewall Division") throughout the night, until the remaining brigades of the XII Corps returned.
 Early on July 3, Williams launched an attack against the Confederates who had occupied some of the entrenchments on the hill and, after a seven-hour battle, regained his original line.
 Unfortunately for Williams, General Slocum was late in writing his official report of the battle, and Meade submitted his report for the army without acknowledging the critical contributions that Williams and XII Corps made to the Union defense.

 In September 1863, the Union army in Tennessee was defeated at the Battle of Chickamauga and two corps were sent west to help them as they were besieged in Chattanooga—the XI and XII Corps.
 (They later were combined due to their small sizes into a new XX Corps, Army of the Cumberland.)
 Williams' division did not reach Chattanooga, but guarded railroads in eastern Tennessee.
 However, it did join Maj.
-Gen. William T. Sherman as part of XX Corps in the Atlanta Campaign and fought with distinction in a number of battles, particularly the Battle of Resaca.
+Gen. William T. Sherman as part of XX Corps in the Atlanta campaign and fought with distinction in a number of battles, particularly the Battle of Resaca.
 Williams was wounded in the arm at the Battle of New Hope Church on May 26, 1864.
-His division followed Sherman through his March to the Sea and the Carolinas Campaign.
-In these campaigns Williams lead XX Corps until, following the Battle of Bentonville, Joseph A. Mower was given command.
+His division followed Sherman through his March to the Sea and the Carolinas campaign.
+In these campaigns Williams led XX Corps until, following the Battle of Bentonville, Joseph A. Mower was given command.
 Williams resumed leading his division.
 During this period, Williams received a brevet promotion to major general on January 12, 1865.